FinleyOfTheWoods/WarpSpeed/README.md

 ### 🏠 Home System
 - Set multiple home locations (up to 10 per player)
+- Teleport to your set bed location.
-- Teleport to any of your saved homes
+- Teleport to any of your saved homes.
-- Easy home management with list, set, and delete commands
+- Easy home management with list, set, and delete commands.
-- Tab completion for home names
+- Tab completion for home names.

 ### 🌟 Warp System
-- Create public or private warp points (up to 254 per player)
+- Create public or private warp points (up to 254 per player).
-- Public warps are accessible to all players
+- Public (false) warps are accessible to all players.
-- Private warps are only accessible to their creator
+- Private (true) warps are only accessible to their creator.
-- Tab completion for warp names
+- Tab completion for warp names.
-- Ownership validation for warp deletion
+- Ownership validation for warp deletion.

+### RTP (Random Teleport)
+Allows players to randomly teleport to a location within the world border to start their adventure.

+### TPX (Teleport Request)
+A request-based teleportation system that allows players to ask to teleport to others.

 ### 🔙 Back Command
-- Return to your previous location after teleporting
+- Return to your previous location after teleporting `/back`
 - Works with spawn, home, and warp teleporting
 - Returns to death location after dying
 - Supports "ping-pong" teleportation between two locations

 ### 🏔️ Spawn Teleportation
-- Quick teleportation to Overworld spawn
+- Quick teleportation to Overworld spawn `/spawn`

 ### 🎨 Visual & Audio Effects
 - Beautiful particle effects on departure and arrival